UWPCE-PythonCert/ProgrammingInPython/source/modules/Closures.rst

 The problem here is that ``x += 5`` is the same as ``x = x + 5``, so it is creating a local name, but it can't be incremented, because it hasn't had a value set yet.

+How does the interpreter know that ``x`` is a local name?
+When it compiles the function definition, it marks all the names assigned in the function as local.
+So when the function runs, it knows that ``x`` is local, and thus it won't go look in the global scope for it.

 The ``global`` keyword tells python that you want to use the global name, rather than create a new, local name:

 .. code-block:: ipython